 Acts such as the one above fully illustrate the expression “raw courage” Thoughts of Mistry came before me on reading about Corporal Carpenter.
 It was another time and another Kyle Carpenter.
 Mistry was a professional soldier who loved the men who served under his command.
 When we were serving in the valley in 1988, his helper, a soldier from Tamil Nadu, reported that his mother was admitted to a hospital in a medical emergency and that he wanted to rush home.
 The Srinagar-Jammu highway was closed due to heavy snowfall and landslides and the only way to reach Delhi was by air.
 Mistry immediately bought an air ticket for the soldier from Srinagar to Chennai from his own pocket and saw him off.
 Yes, he was rich in a monetary sense but far richer at heart.

 Mistry was a great orator with exceptional command over the English language.
+His English language skills, he owed it to Rishi Valley School.
 He was tough, bold, honest and straight forward.
 We took a spontaneous liking for each other maybe because of our open hearted nature.

 On a summer morning in 1995, I got the news that Captain Mistry had been evacuated to the Army Hospital, New Delhi due to injuries suffered by him in a grenade attack.
 At the time he was serving with a Rashtriya Rifles (RR) Battalion in the Kashmir Valley.
 A terrorist had lobbed a grenade in front of the section of men he was leading.
 Mistry dived forward and scooped the grenade with his right hand.
 The grenade burst mid-air, taking the top two elements of the three fingers off his right palm.